gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 }
 ```

+> For the uninitiated: `fs.Walkdir` recursively traverses a directory and calls the passed function on each entry.

 Aaah...
 We are sorting the slice of files *every time we find a new file*.
 That explains it.
 The sort has `O(n*log(n))` complexity and we turned that into `O(n*n*log(n))`.
 That's 'very very super-linear', as the scientists call it.

-Furthermore, more sort algorithms have worst-case performance when the input is already sorted, so we are paying full price each time, essentially doing `sort(sort(sort(...)))`.
+Furthermore, most sort algorithms have worst-case performance when the input is already sorted, so we are paying full price each time, essentially doing `sort(sort(sort(...)))`.

 Let's confirm this finding with Dtrace by printing how many elements are being sorted in `sort.Sort`.
 We rely on the fact that the first thing `sort.Sort` does, is to call `.Len()` on its argument: